Deciduous: Regions

 Forests where a majority of the trees lose their foliage at the end of the typical growing season are called deciduous forests.
 These forests are found in many areas worldwide and have distinctive ecosystems, understory growth, and soil dynamics.

-Two distinctive types of deciduous forest are found growing around the world.
+Two distinctive types of deciduous forests are found growing around the world.

 Temperate deciduous forest biomes are plant communities distributed in North and South America, Asia, Southern slopes of the Himalayas, Europe and for cultivation purposes in Oceania.
-They have formed under climatic conditions which have great seasonable temperature variability with growth occurring during warm summers and leaf drop in autumn and dormancy during cold winters.
+They have formed under climatic conditions which have great seasonable temperature variability.
+Growth occurs during warm summers, leaf drop in autumn, and dormancy during cold winters.
 These seasonally distinctive communities have diverse life forms that are impacted greatly by the seasonality of their climate, mainly temperature and precipitation rates.
 These varying and regionally different ecological conditions produce distinctive forest plant communities in different regions.

 Tropical and subtropical deciduous forest biomes have developed in response not to seasonal temperature variations but to seasonal rainfall patterns.
 During prolonged dry periods the foliage is dropped to conserve water and prevent death from drought.
-Leaf drop is not seasonally dependent as it is in temperate climates, and can occur any time of year and varies by region of the world.
+Leaf drop is not seasonally dependent as it is in temperate climates.
+It can occur any time of year and varies by region of the world.
 Even within a small local area there can be variations in the timing and duration of leaf drop; different sides of the same mountain and areas that have high water tables or areas along streams and rivers can produce a patchwork of leafy and leafless trees.